supercool/supercool.github.io/_posts/2015-06-05-making-craft-sing-with-varnish-and-nginx.markdown

 ## First up; native caching in Craft.
-This was a no brainer - as soon as we got close to going live I started working on getting Craft to cache the pages natively.
+This was a no brainer - as soon as we got close to going live I started working on getting Craft to cache the pages natively using the [cache tag](http://buildwithcraft.com/docs/templating/cache).
 We do this on every site we build now but this time there were a few awkward caveats to watch out for.

 ### AJAX
 A large chunk of the site was loading over AJAX, but using the same urls as the non-AJAX pages.
 This is nice because it allows us to do things like paginate quicker but still lets people jump in half way through the paginated list.
 The issue I came up against was how to cache the main page and the AJAXed page separately, but still use the same code.
 In the end it was quite simple to solve: